 Drugs and alcohol

-Drugs and alcohol can also negatively interact with medications a person may be taking for depression.
-This makes depression even harder to treat.
+Drugs and alcohol can also interact with medications for depression, causing adverse effects.
+This can make depression harder to treat.

 Lack of sleep

 Depression can cause extreme fatigue, even after a full night's sleep.
 Depression can also cause difficulty sleeping.

 Insufficient sleep can affect energy levels.
 The National Sleep Foundation recommend that adults aged 26–64 years get 7–9 hours of sleep per night.
 However, the right amount varies from person to person.

 Ways to enhance sleep include: